-Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised.
+Category 3 Category 2 Category 1 Repairs or replacement requiring future attention, but estimates are still advised. •

 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building reflected by previous structural repair work carried out to the building, distortion to external walls and a run in the flooring.
+Notes Evidence of settlement/movement has affected the building reflected by cracking in the stairwell and previous structural repairs.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.